TeYenWu/iWood/README.md

 No firmware now

 ## Software
-[Software page](./Software/README.md) elaborates the steps of iWood software programs.
+[Software page](./Software/README.md) shows how to run iWood software programs, including the steps of data collection, training and demo.